Speedinvest Blog

 It may be a small country, but Austria punches far above its weight when it comes to innovation and venture capital.

 In many ways, the rise of the Austrian startup ecosystem is closely tied to the story of Speedinvest and the people behind it.
-Oliver, Daniel and Werner, three of the co-founding partners of Speedinvest, were also the founders of one of the first and most well known startup success stories in Austria: the mobile tech startup 3united.
-3united rose to European scale in the early 2000’s and was eventually acquired by Verisign, inc. in 2006.
+Oliver, Daniel, and Werner, three of the co-founding partners of Speedinvest, were also the founders of one of the first and most well-known startup success stories in Austria: the mobile tech startup 3united, which was acquired by Verisign in 2006.

-After a few years in the US, the team reassembled back home in Vienna and quickly partnered up with Markus Wagner, a fellow co-founder of 3united and since the exit another major force in the Austrian ecosystem, and i5invest, to launch the Spengergasse co-working space.
-Spengergasse quickly became the breeding ground for the next wave of entrepreneurs, with more than two dozen companies emerging in a short time, including the legendary Pioneers Festival and the scale-ups TourRadar and Adverity.
-We think it is fair to say that Speedinvest itself was quite important in bringing venture capital and startups to the attention of mainstream Austria.
+After a few years in the US, the team reassembled in Vienna and quickly partnered up with Markus Wagner, a fellow co-founder of 3united and i5invest to launch the Spengergasse co-working space.
+Spengergasse quickly became the breeding ground for the next wave of Austrian entrepreneurs, with more than two dozen companies emerging in a short time, including the Pioneers Festival and our portfolio companies TourRadar and Adverity.
+In 2023, Oliver was named Person of the Year by Trend Magazine, recognizing both his and Speedinvest’s importance in bringing both venture capital and startups to the mainstream in the country.

 We're proud to still call Vienna our HQ after all these years, and we’re excited to be located at the heart of this fast-moving scene filled with talented founders and startups.